 feel valued as he begins his school day.
 All children need to move, often, and it can be very hard for some kids to sit still and focus for long without

 activity.
-It can be tough to figure out what a child needs in a given situation, but if we watch and listen, children will often tell us.
+It can be tough to figure out what a child needs in a given situation, but if we watch and listen, children will often show us.
 And our commitment

 to supporting the child to meet his needs in a healthier way may get him on track for the rest of his life.